MasonManning/Javascript-Notes/README.md

 ## Scope Chain
 Every execution context has a reference to the outer environment.
 If a variable cannot be found within the execution context

+## Closure
+Functions form closures.
+A closure is a function along with references to the variables in its  outer environment.
+So a closure gives the function access to variables that are part of an outer function or global variables depending on where the function was defined.

+Closures are commonly used by defining a function inside another function and returning the inner function from the outer function.
+When the outer function is invoked an execution context is created and put on the execution stack.
+Normally after a function has finished running it will be popped of the execution stack but with closures the variables are still kept in memory and the inner function still has access to them.